Hurricane Matthew News, Safety and Storm Recovery Tips

 3. They do not tell you what exact materials such as manufacturer, type of product (architectural versus 3 tab, 15 pound versus 30 pound felt, Bullet Boots/Bullet Vents or vents that squirrels will eat and get into), where they are getting the materials from (out of state products do not always meet the Florida environmental needs), etc.

-4. Is not Haag Certified Roofing Estimator - Haag Certified estimators and inspectors have greater credibility from insurance providers, engineers, builders and contractors because it indicates that they can more effectively and efficiently inspect and assess damage due to the intense training, testing and certifications from forensic engineers.
+4. The estimator himself or herself is not Haag Certified Roofing Estimator - Haag Certified estimators and inspectors have greater credibility from insurance providers, engineers, builders and contractors because it indicates that they can more effectively and efficiently inspect and assess damage due to the intense training, testing and certifications from forensic engineers.

-7. They cannot or will not provide you with proof of a proper, active Florida Roofing License
+7. They cannot or will not provide you with proof of a proper, active Florida Roofing License.
+Roofing licenses can also be checked here.

 9. They cannot give you references.